 Creating Two-Way Streams

-Stream type options: Two-Way
+Stream type options: SMS Two-Way

 The Create New Stream wizard will load.
 Fill in the necessary information to complete each step.